LucasBbe/LucasBbe/README.md

 # 👋 Hi, I'm Lucas

 I'm a **full stack web developer** with a background in tech.
-Before transitioning into web development, I developed game in lua and i was allready developped.
+Before moving into web development, I developed games in lua and was already doing mobile application development.
 I decided to take a new path within tech, specializing in development while staying true to my passion for technology.<br><br>I recently completed an intensive 5-month bootcamp at [**Wild Code School**](https://www.wildcodeschool.com/fr-fr/), where I honed my skills in ReactJS, Express, MySQL, and more.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/damien-goguet-63a749180)